spiffe/spiffe/standards/SPIFFE_Workload_API.md

 The `WITBundlesRequest` request message is currently empty and is a placeholder for future expansion.

+Each `WITBundlesResponse` response message is part of an update of the trust bundle set.
+The `bundles` field MUST contain at least one or more trust bundles.

+The full set of trust bundles within an update may be split across the `bundles` field of multiple `WITBundlesResponse` messages.

+When splitting the update across multiple responses, the server MUST set the `more` field to true in all but the last message.
+The last response in an update will have the `more` field set to false, indicating that the complete set of bundles has been sent.

-The `WITBundlesResponse` response message consists of a mandatory `bundles` field, which MUST contain at least the trust bundle for the trust domain in which the server resides.
+Within each update, the server MUST send the trust bundle for a given trust domain exactly once.
+Each update MUST contain at least the trust bundle for the trust domain in which the server resides.

+The client SHOULD NOT process the update until it has received a response with the `more` field set to false.
+Once the client has received a message with the `more` field set to false, it should expect the next message to form part of a new update.

 If the client is not entitled to receive any WIT bundles, then the server SHOULD respond with the "PermissionDenied" gRPC status code (see the [Error Codes](SPIFFE_Workload_Endpoint.md#6-error-codes) section in the SPIFFE Workload Endpoint specification for more information).
 The client MAY attempt to reconnect with another call to the `FetchWITBundles` RPC after a backoff.

-As mentioned in [Stream Responses](#43-stream-responses), each `WITBundleResponse` response contains the complete set of authorized trust bundles for the client at that point in time.
-As such, if the server redacts bundles from a subsequent response (or all bundles, i.e., returns a "PermissionDenied" gRPC status code) the client SHOULD cease using the redacted bundles.
+As mentioned in [Stream Responses](#43-stream-responses), each complete set of response messages within an update contains the complete set of authorized trust bundles for the client at that point in time.
+As such, if the server redacts bundles from a subsequent update (or all bundles, i.e., returns a "PermissionDenied" gRPC status code) the client SHOULD cease using the redacted bundles.

 ## Appendix A. Sample Implementation State Machines